Candy corn once had a much different name

 It was difficult to make – more on that in a moment.

 Because of the tedious work, ‘chicken feed’ was reportedly only available between March and November.
-It would ultimately become a fall-time treat (though there are different varieties for other holidays as well).
+It would ultimately become a full-time treat (though there are different varieties for other holidays as well).

 Treat-making process